Graduate Student Philosophy

 C. People in the lab need to have both collaborative and independent projects.
 As a lab, we need to be working together on bigger goals, but each individual needs to have an area of expertise and a project that they can own.
 I cannot be an expert in all of these areas, but the lab, as a team, should be.
 If we are a more diverse lab, then we can be well-versed in a lot of topics.

-E. Our lab has recently been expanding into public health research.
+E. Our lab recently expanded into public health research.
 I want us to take our scientific knowledge and skills to help the community around us.
 This became apparent after the start of the COVID-19 pandemic, and I think it will continue.
-This area of research, however, is much more nuanced than our classical basic research studies.
-It will require ongoing flexibility and creativity as we extend in this direction.
+This area of research, however, is more nuanced than classical wet-bench basic research studies and requires a slightly different approach.
+Ongoing flexibility, creativity, and patience are essential.

 Lab Environment Philosophy